Why Problems

 First of all, you should create a Windows Startup Disk if you do not already have one, and update it anytime you have made any significant changes or updates to Windows or installed any new software.
 It only takes a minute or two for creation or updating and the benefits of a current start up disk is well worth the effort.
 If one day Windows will not start, you can boot the system with the start up disk you created and often times Windows will recover by replacing corrupt files from your Windows CD or from backup directories on your hard drive.
 To create a Windows Start Up disk, just go to Start>Control Panel>Add/Remove Programs and click on the Start Up tab.

-The second thing you should do is get a good utility program like Norton Utilities (Norton SystemWorks 2002 or 2003 is the best in my opinion), McAfees utilities or something comparable.
+The second thing you should do is get a good utility program.
 These programs are usually better at fixing Windows than Windows itself and they also include Recovery Disk Creation tools.

 Once a week I do a differential backup, it too is appended to